2007 (January to April)

 –Batman: City of Light #1-8

-–NOTE: Meteor showers of Kryptonite begin raining down on Earth as a result of the destruction of the Kryptonite asteroid a few days earlier (from “Public Enemies”).
+–NOTE: In Superman/Batman #6 and Superman/Batman #8.
+Meteor showers of Kryptonite begin raining down on Earth as a result of the destruction of the Kryptonite asteroid a few days earlier (in “Public Enemies”).
 Superman goes into quarantine in his Fortress of Solitude (as mentioned in Superman/Batman #8).
-Also, Vice President Pete Ross is sworn in as the new President of the United States (as referenced in Superman/Batman #6), replacing Lex Luthor.
+Also, Vice President Pete Ross is sworn in as the new President of the United States, replacing Lex Luthor (as mentioned in Superman/Batman #6).
 Lana Lang becomes the First Lady.

 –Batman: Legends of the Dark Knight #179

 This is an odd one-shot about two Asian assassins that get revenge on a man that abused and molested them when they were children.
 Batman studies the scene of the homicide and ponders if the act was simply revenge or something much deeper.

 Early April.
 Superman has supposedly been in quarantine for eleven days.
 However, due to editorial time compression, it can only have been around two or three days.
 All of the Earth’s superheroes, including Batman, collect as much Kryptonite as they can.
 While sweeping up fragments at the bottom of Gotham Bay, Batman discovers that not only Kryptonite has rained down from the exploded asteroid, but the remains of a Kryptonian spaceship has as well.
 Guess who’s inside!
 Why, it’s Superman’s cousin, Kara Zor-El, aka Supergirl!